 —Stage mom: I find myself in the unusual position of being a mom to child actors.
 It’s been a weird and wacky ride and I share about our journey and how we are trying to just raise decent humans through the interesting lens of them being child actors in Hollywood.
 And, because I get so many questions about it, I provide some tips and resources that we have found helpful.

 —Faith: the hard and ugly questions most of us have.
 Because, jeepers, I am just struggling with my journey.
 (When I say ‘journey’ I mean the ugly ultramarathon kind.
 In the dark.
 Uphill both ways.)
-As a long-time person of faith, I have a lot of questions and sometimes I’m really mad at God.
+As a long-time person of faith (I consider myself a recovering Evangelical), I have a lot of questions and sometimes I’m really mad at God.
 I don’t understand a lot of things.
 I’m no scholar, but I figure it helps to write things down to process them.
 Humaning is hard.
 Doing it with hope makes it a little better. (p.s.
 I love Jesus but I swear a little.
 Sometimes a lot.
 Depends if I’m driving.
 You have been warned.)

 I love to share all of this through: